TARGA OFFICIALS ROLES

 - Responsible for the running of designated Targa Stages

-- Ensures the Stage Management Team and all stage officials are appropriately trained
+- Ensures the Stage Management Team and all stage official positions are appropriately filled and trained

 - Manages the Command Net cellular mobile telephone systems